Making child arrangements

 You can also get help and information from:

 You must show you’ve attended a meeting to see if mediation is right for you before applying to a court.
-You won’t have to in certain cases, for example if there’s been domestic abuse or social services are involved.
+You will not have to in certain cases, for example if there’s been domestic abuse or social services are involved.

-You won’t usually get legal aid to help with court costs unless you’re separating from an abusive partner.
+You will not usually get legal aid to help with court costs unless you’re separating from an abusive partner.